Meet Vivian

 Here and in Chapter 4, Beldam does little except berate Vivian to the point of tears and use her as a scapegoat for her own mistakes.
 She frequently menaces her with オシオキ (お仕置き) “punishment,” perhaps made more sinister by remaining unseen and undefined.
 As Beldam yells at Vivian, Marilyn attempts to point out that Mario and his friends are running by them, but Beldam ignores her.
 Soon, the player (Mario and his party) learns the necklace Vivian found belongs to Flurrie.

 As the player heads back to retrieve the necklace, Beldam finds the picture of Mario (and, realizing she ignored him when he ran past her, blames Vivian).
 When their target turns up, the Three Shadows introduce themselves, and then Mario and his friends defeat them.
-They make their escape and do not reappear for the duration of the chapter.
+The sisters make their escape and do not reappear for the duration of the chapter.